Yakashimaru/Parquet-combiner/README.md

 ## Note on Output Format

-The output format follows the specification's type requirements, using `geographical_location_oid` as the `geographical_location` column with type `bigint` in the output.
+The output format follows the specification's type requirements, using `geographical_location_oid` from Dataset B as the `geographical_location` column with type `bigint` in the output.
 While it might seem more intuitive to use the descriptive location names from Dataset B, the requirements explicitly specify:

 **Output Column Specs:**
-- geographical_location | **bigint** | A unique bigint identifier for the geographical location
+- geographical_location | **bigint** | A unique **bigint** identifier for the geographical location

 This suggests that the output is designed to maintain the ID rather than the descriptive name.
 The implementation in `ParquetCombinerRDD.scala` follows this interpretation when defining the output schema: